Jalebi: Mauritius

 In Mauritius, jalebi are known as "Gateau Moutaille"; they are of Indian origin.

-Recipe variations (jalebi and zalabiyeh)
+Recipe variations

-Zalābiya mushabbaka are latticed fritters made in discs, balls and squares.
-They are dipped in clarified honey perfumed with rose water, musk and camphor.
-A recipe from a caliph's kitchen suggests milk, clarified butter, sugar and pepper to be added.

-Zalābiya funiyya is a "sponge cake" version cooked in a special round pot on a trivet and cooked in a tannur.
 They are often stick shaped.
 They are eaten year-round, including in expatriate communities such as in France, although they are especially popular during Ramadan celebrations.

 Jilapi in Bangladesh, generally consumed as a sweetmeat, is a popular starter at social events.

 Shahi jilapi, meaning King's jilapi, in Dhaka, Bangladesh.
 It is the largest form of the dessert.